Gareth618/CodeSnippets/README.md

 # CodeSnippets

 Hi!
 I am Gareth618 and I've been into competitive programming since ~2017, so I think I have a word to say in this domain.
 Therefore, I decided to create this repo to showcase THE best templates for competitive programming in the world.
-But this means to rewrite all of them.
+But this means to rewrite all of them, in order to follow the C++17 standards and just make them as flexible as possible.
 So I've started with `SegTree`.
 Just look how beautiful it works:

-## Code for the *Dynamic Range Minimum Query* problem
+## Code for the _Dynamic Range Minimum Query_ problem

 ```cpp
 int main() {
     int n; cin >> n;